-Horse racing can be on the most tricky sports to get your head around.
+Horse racing can be one of the most tricky sports to get your head around.
 With many different facets affecting the potential winner of a race, from the weather to the weight the horse is carrying, it can be one of the trickiest sports to pick a winner.
 One of the things that can affect the outcome is the number of horses involved in a race.
 Whilst that may sound fairly obvious there are further effects caused by the number of runners in races.
 Read on to find out more

 Horse Racing Categories